Documentation

 The closure is a genuine sentence: the compiler computes the free-variable finset.

-Support of ∀x(Px ∨ Qx) at a singleton forces its sort-guarded closed standard translation as a sentence of avoModel.stStructure — the compactness-ready form, with every translation step (toModal?, st?, the free-variable check) computed by the compiler.
+Truth of the standard-translation sentence in univAccessModel.correspondence is support of ∀x(Px ∨ Qx) at some singleton with a total assignment — the compactness-ready form of Proposition 4.1, every translation step (toModal?, st, the free-variable check) computed by the compiler.

 Indisputability vs state-basedness (paper §4.1.1, Definition 4.10):